FannyPack

 FannyPack was a New York City-based electronic/hip hop group that was formed in 2002 by music producers Matt Goias and "Fancy".
 The band featured vocals by Jessibel Suthiwong, Belinda Lovell, and Cat Hartwell.

-The group's 2003 debut album, So Stylistic, was released in the United States by Tommy Boy Records and featured the hit single, "Cameltoe".
+The group's 2003 debut album, So Stylistic, was released in the United States by Tommy Boy Records and featured the hit single "Cameltoe".
 "Cameltoe" peaked at number 38 in Australia.
-In 2005, Fannypack released their follow-up LP, See You Next Tuesday, which featured guest vocals by Brooke Lugo and dancehall superstar, Vegas.
+In 2005, Fannypack released their follow-up LP, See You Next Tuesday, which featured guest vocals by Brooke Lugo and dancehall superstar Mr. Vegas.

 After FannyPack, Cat Hartwell joined the band Holy Hail.
 Belinda Lovell joined the group Retro Glam and worked on a solo album.